apptainer/singularity-userdocs/singularity_and_docker.rst

 Authentication via Interactive Login
 ====================================

-Interactive login is the first of three means provided for authentication with the Docker Hub.
+Interactive login is the first of two means provided for authentication with the Docker Hub.
 It is enabled through use of the ``--docker-login`` option of Singularity's ``pull`` command; for example:

 .. code-block:: none